Wax motor

 A wax motor is a linear actuator device that converts thermal energy into mechanical energy by exploiting the phase-change behaviour of waxes.
-During melting, wax typically expands in volume by 5–20% (Freund, Csikos, Keszthelyi & Mozes 1982).
+During melting, wax typically expands in volume by 5–20%.

 A wide range of waxes can be used in wax motors, ranging from highly refined hydrocarbons to waxes extracted from vegetable matter.
 Specific examples include paraffin waxes in the straight-chain n-alkanes series.
 These melt and solidify over a well-defined and narrow temperature range.

 Design

 The principal components of a wax motor are: